How to start from Zero and begin your journey to Hero.

 Maps are essential for finding your way about, seeing where things are and more.

-Players are able to mark maps, add to maps and so forth, using the Map Tools provided.
 The problem there is that any changes you make to the default EverQuest maps are erased and over written each time you log in to EverQuest.

 Thus, you need a Map Folder of your on in the EverQuest directory.

-So, right away you should download and install some Player made maps, or start a set of maps of your own.
-Once done, start working on the habit of updating and adding to those maps, every day, when needed... particularly when it comes to Quest NPC locations, named spawn locations, vendors, traps, and so forth.
+Once done, start working on the habit of updating and adding to those maps, every day, when needed... particularly when it comes to Quest NPC locations, named spawn locations, vendors, traps, zone lines, banks, vendors and so forth.

 For information on using maps; adding to maps; creating your own map directory; where to get Player made maps; and all things mapping... start here!